 Trampolining is often promoted as one of the best and most effective exercises you can do!
 NASA believes that “rebound exercise is the most efficient, effective form of exercise yet devised by man.”
 Get a perfect trampoline workout that is a low-impact but still tones muscles and improves co-ordination.

 Bouncing on a trampoline increases awareness of your body and a sense of balance and coordination.
-You learn to control the coordination of the arms and legs while bouncing and to adjust the position of your body accordingly.
-Improved co-ordination and fine motor skills can assist in other sports that require a lot of hand-eye and general co-ordination.
-Gymnasts and acrobats also use trampolines to improve their co-ordination in aerial skills and tumbles.
+You learn to control the coordination of the arms and legs and to adjust the position of your body accordingly.

 Low impact exercise

-Bouncing on a trampoline regularly can help increase your body’s metabolic rate and its ability to burn calories more efficiently.
-As a result of the increased G-force felt when exercising on a trampoline, your cells become stronger and this sort of exercise helps boost the activity of immune cells keeping the body’s natural defences high and reducing the chance of getting sick.
+Bouncing on a trampoline regularly can help increase the body’s ability to burn calories more efficiently.
+As a result of the increased G-force felt when exercising on a trampoline, cells become stronger and this sort of exercise helps boost the activity of immune cells keeping the body’s natural defences high.

 Training & instruction

-Trampolining can help reduce the risk of bone conditions such as brittle bone disease, fractures and osteoporosis.
-Placing the musculoskeletal system under repeated slight stress while you jump allows your bones to become stronger to cope with the pressure of rebound.
+Placing the musculoskeletal system under repeated slight stress while jumping allows bones to become stronger to cope with the pressure of rebound.
 Bone mineral condition is also improved at the same time.
-The trampoline pad absorbs the majority of the impact, so your bones and joints are protected while you exercise.

-Trampolining can help combat depression, anxiety and stress by increasing the amount of endorphins released by the brain.
-Regular rebounding sessions can help you relax, promote better sleeping patterns and give your more energy.
-Exercising on a trampoline increases the circulation of oxygen around your body, making you more alert and improving mental performance.
+Trampolining can help combat anxiety and stress by increasing the amount of endorphins released by the brain.
+Exercising on a trampoline increases the circulation of oxygen around the body, increasing alertness and improving mental performance.